 Units from the entry Graduate Certificate if equivalent, to units required for the award will be included in the forming of a specialisation (54 cps) within the Graduate Diploma of Professional Supervision.

-Students who have previously studied an SCD course may not enrol in units with content similar to those covered in their previous studies.
+Candidates who have previously studied an SCD Course may not enrol in units with content similar to those covered in their previous studies.

 Graduates will have added particular knowledge and skills in leadership to their theological education to enhance their work in the religious sector: